 The Orchestra Reading Session is a unique reading workshop where four student composers compose a short work for chamber orchestra, which is then performed by professional musicians from Decoda (www.decodamusic.org), a group comprised of alumni of the Carnegie Academy, alongside the principal musicians of the NYYS Orchestra.This season's orchestra reading session is scheduled for Saturday, February 2nd, 2019 from 10:00 am to 1:00 pm.

-Composition Date 2016
+Composition Date 2019

 Composers are required to attend three scheduled rehearsals (one workshop and two rehearsals) for their Composition Date 2016 piece.
 Student composers are expected to be prepared with the appropriate materials for each rehearsal.
 See schedule for rehearsal dates.
 In addition, composers should be available to work with the ensembles performing their compositions prior to the rehearsals if necessary.